Vanessa Leggett: Case history

-Leggett appealed her case in 2001 to the United States Supreme Court.
+Leggett appealed her case to the United States Supreme Court in 2001.
 The Center for Individual Freedom filed an amicus brief in support of Leggett's petition asking the U.S. Supreme Court to hear her case.
 The center also contributed to her legal defense fund.
-In addition, the Society of Professional Journalists, through its Legal Defense Fund, paid half of Leggett's legal expenses.
+In addition, the Society of Professional Journalists, through its legal defense fund, paid half of Leggett's legal expenses.
 The Supreme Court declined to hear the case.

 Leggett gave a prison interview for the Fall 2001 issue of The News Media & The Law and told the magazine she did not know at that point how long she would remain incarcerated.

-A couple of months later she was released from federal custody, on January 4, 2002, after serving the maximum sentence, from the Houston Federal Detention Center after 168 days of incarceration on the civil contempt charge when the federal grand jury completed its term.
+On 4 January 2002, she was released from the Houston Federal Detention Center after serving the maximum sentence of 168 days for the civil contempt charge when the federal grand jury completed its term.
 Leggett said to reporters as she walked out of jail, "This is not so much about me.
 It's about the public's right to a free and independent press."

-After her release, Leggett, appearing on the Charlie Rose show in April 2004, said, "(My sources) had taken a chance by cooperating with me and giving me information and trusting me with that information.
+After her release, Leggett appeared on the Charlie Rose show in April 2004 and said, "(My sources) had taken a chance by cooperating with me and giving me information and trusting me with that information.
 And I felt obligated to honor that.
 When I realized that underlying this was an assault on the 1st Amendment, it became something much larger than just my sources or just my book.
 It was about protecting the free flow of information to the public."